 - Section 5CCR 100-11: Primary Drinking Water Regulation

 - CRS 30-28-124: Penalties (starting on p.
 368)

 STR Responsible Agents

-An STR permit holder can serve as the Responsible Agent for the STR unit, but only if you can commit to being available to respond to issues 24/7.
+An STR license holder can serve as the Responsible Agent for the STR unit, but only if they can commit to being available to respond to issues 24/7.

 Good Neighbor Guidelines